 I’ve been thinking about my thirties.
 About how they started, and how they’re about to end.
-Ten years ago at my thirtieth birthday party, I was bloated from massive doses of steroids I had earlier in the year thanks to a serious respiratory virus.
-I was puffy faced and swollen, or if I was being truly honest, I’d say that going into my third decade, I was fat (for me, anyway.
+Ten years ago at my thirtieth birthday party, I was bloated from massive doses of steroids I’d had to have earlier in the year due to a serious respiratory virus.
+I was puffy faced and swollen, and going into my third decade, I was fat (for me, anyway.
 Or at least my face looked like a puffer fish).

 When I was 31, I got myself into a destructive relationship, and my boundaries with men were still pretty woeful when in my mid-thirties, a person I was seeing got into a fight and called me for help.
 I cleaned and dressed his wounds, after which he pissed in my bed.
-He helped me move the mattress out onto my balcony, but left before I had to bring it in myself where I nearly popped my CV line out of my jugular (I was on home IV’s at the time).
+The next morning, he helped me move the mattress out onto my balcony, but left before I had to bring it in myself.
+I was on home IV’s at the time, and nearly popped my CV line out of my jugular.

 My response was an almost ethereal calm, simply because not much fazes me.
-I thought, ‘hey, that’s ok.
-Mattresses can be replaced.’
-WHAT THE FUCKING FUCK, CARLY?
-My response now would be entirely different.
-He should have bought me a new mattress, but he didn’t.
-Now, I’d kick him to the kerb without a second thought.
-I’d block his number, and never connect with him again.
-It’s then that a close friend began to teach me about boundaries, self-worth and self-respect.
-This friend has also helped me plug in to my intuition – something I’d not really been in tune with before.
+I thought, ‘hey, that’s ok – mattresses can be replaced.’
+WHAT THE FUCKING FUCK, CARLY?!
+My response now would be entirely different, and for all intents and purposes, he should have bought me a new mattress (he didn’t).
+Now, I’d kick him to the kerb without a second thought, block his number, and never connect with him again.
+It was only then that a close friend began to teach me about boundaries, self-worth and self-respect.
+This friend has also helped me plug in to my intuition – something I’d struggled to get in tune with before.
 There was other stuff.
 My sister’s divorce and its ongoing aftermath has been confounding in its cruelty and acrimony.

 All in all, I’ve learned my most powerful and empowering lessons in my third decade.
 Yes, my thirties saw its share of death, but through this came unexpected gifts.
-I discovered my true purpose and passion with caring for the dying.
-I went to my first Spiritual Care Australia conference which opened up the world of hospital chaplaincy (I call it spiritual care), and last year I graduated from my first unit of Clinical Pastoral Education.
-My CPE training was one of the most rewarding learning experiences of my life, and I’m now working at the city’s biggest trauma centre as their only non-religious pastoral/spiritual carer – such a privilege and so incredibly humbling.
-If you ever want a lesson in humility, go and sit with people in hospital and listen.
-This year I was asked to be on the organising committee for the 2017 conference, and have been made to feel welcome by all faith groups.
+I discovered my true purpose and passion with wanting to care and advocate for the dying.
+I went to my first Spiritual Care Australia conference which opened up the world of hospital chaplaincy (I call it spiritual care), and in 2015, I graduated from my first unit of Clinical Pastoral Education.
+My CPE training was one of the most rewarding learning experiences of my life, and I’m now working at the city’s biggest trauma centre as their only non-religious spiritual carer – such a privilege and so incredibly humbling (if you ever want a lesson in humility, go and sit with people at the bedside, and listen).
+In 2016, I was asked to be on the organising committee for the 2017 Spiritual Care Australia conference, and I’ve been made to feel welcome by all faith groups.

 On Christmas Eve, I was accepted into the Karuna Hospice Palliative Care Support Volunteer training program – an intensive I’ve been dreaming of doing for many years.
 It’s as though the world is opening up for me, and for that I sit in a space of deep gratitude.
 Transplanniversaries came and went, but never without much introspection and indebtedness.

 I discovered what I needed to keep and what I needed to let go.
 I realised that just because I have a history with a person, that doesn’t mean I have a present or a future with them.
 I know what ingredients help make me my best self, and I’m clear in my purpose.
-I’m settled, happy, and in love with giving zero fucks about what anyone else may or may not think of me.
-So what is that?
-It’s because I’m done with not being and living as my authentic, no-bullshit self.
-I was done with that a time ago, but as 2016 and this decade comes to a close, having lived with so much uncertainty, I am certain of one thing – life is beautiful, and all that matters in the end is the love you share and the love you get in return.
+I’m settled, happy, and in love with giving zero fucks about what anyone may or may not think of me.

 My wish for you, going into 2017, is that you embrace the simple things, because these too have been my greatest lessons.
 Go and hug trees, howl at the moon naked, walk in the rain (naked again), take less and give more, love yourself, treat others with kindness and suspend your judgment.
 Own your shit, be accountable, tread lightly upon the earth, and as my dear friend Andy who died last month waiting for a transplant would say, ‘don’t be a cunt’.
 Life is short – paint it your shade of spectacular.